sphereio/csv-mapper/README.md

     Options:
       --help, -h            Shows usage info and exits.
-      --projectKey, -k      Sphere.io project key (required if you use sphere-specific value transformers).
-      --clientId, -i        Sphere.io HTTP API client id (required if you use sphere-specific value transformers).
-      --clientSecret, -s    Sphere.io HTTP API client secret (required if you use sphere-specific value transformers).
       --inCsv               The input product CSV file (optional, STDIN would be used if not specified).
       --outCsv              The output product CSV file (optional, STDOUT would be used if not specified).
       --csvDelimiter        CSV delimiter (by default ,).